Vishalckc/zerocode_wiki/Guidelines-for-raising-issues.md

 Example
 ===
 ### Wrong way:
 _Note here: There is no business scenario or usecase provided.
-This makes difficult to understand the scenario you are trying to automate._
+This makes difficult for our collaborators to understand the scenario you are trying to automate._

 As an automation tester